 Answer the following True or False:

-When I use herbs and spices, I don't need to worry about following strict rules about combining certain herbs and spices with certain foods.
+1. I don't need to follow strict rules about combining certain herbs and spices with certain foods.

 True.
-The only rule is to trust your taste buds and to go easy at first until you know which flavors you prefer and which herbs and spices go well together.
+The only rule is to trust your taste buds.
+Go easy at first.
+Get to know which flavors you like best.
+And learn which herbs and spices go well together.

 True.
-When you cut down the amount of fat in recipes, you will want to add more herbs and spices for the same amount of flavor.
+When you reduce the amount of fat in recipes, you will want to add more herbs and spices.
+They will give your food more flavor.

-If I cut back on the amount of salt I use, I’ll be robbing my body of an important mineral.
+3. If I reduce the amount of salt I use, I won't be getting an important mineral.

 False.
-Sodium is an important mineral, but most of us consume more than we need.
+Sodium is an important mineral.
+But most of us eat more salt than we need.

 False.
-Herbs and spices do have a shelf life.
-For the best flavor, do not keep dried herbs and spices for more than a year.
+Herbs and spices do lose their strength over time.
+For the best flavor, don’t keep dried herbs and spices for more than a year.

 True.
 Herb vinegar can add flavor to many dishes.
-You can buy ready-made herb vinegars, or make your own.
+You can buy ready-made herb vinegars.
+Or you can make your own.

 False.
-The best thing about cutting back on salt is that you become reacquainted with the natural flavor of the foods you eat.
+When you cut back on salt, you rediscover the natural flavor of the foods you eat.

 False.
 Salt is an acquired taste.
 Just as we learn the taste for salt, we can unlearn it.

-Most of the sodium comes from processed foods.
+8. Most sodium in our diet comes from processed foods.

 True.
 Much of the sodium we eat comes from processed foods.
-However, many reduced-sodium foods are now available.
+But many reduced-sodium foods are now available.